Joab Odera, Ph.D. Email & Phone Number

 Patrol or monitor recreational areas such as trails, slopes, and swimming areas, on foot, in vehicles, or from towersExamine injured persons and administer first aid or cardiopulmonary resuscitation, if necessary, using training and medical supplies and equipmentInspect recreational facilities for cleanlinessExhibit their understanding of ensuring a safe work environmentFurther clarify their academic focus and career goals

-Joab Odera, Ph.D.
-Education Details
+Joab Odera, Ph.D. education

-Frequently Asked Questions about Joab Odera, Ph.D.
+Frequently asked questions about Joab Odera, Ph.D.

 What company does Joab Odera, Ph.D. work for?

-Joab Odera, Ph.D. works for Duke Head And Neck Surgery & Communication Sciences
+Joab Odera, Ph.D. works for Duke University School of Medicine.

 What schools did Joab Odera, Ph.D. attend?